Bolivians queue for chicken and fuel as protests cripple highways

 Officials said a massive Hercules military plane had touched down in the highland capital of La Paz Saturday with a cargo full of meat products, bypassing the barricaded highways that drop down out of the city.

-Presidency minister Jerjes Justiniano told reporters the government had established an “air bridge” to La Paz.
+Presidency minister Jerjes Justiniano told reporters the government of interim President Jeanine Anez had established an “air bridge” to La Paz.
 He said officials hoped to do the same with other major Bolivian cities cut off from supplies.

 The Andean nation erupted into crisis following the country’s Oct.
 20 election.
 Then-President Morales, who won the election, resigned last Sunday after an Organization of American States audit revealed evidence of vote rigging.
 He fled to Mexico.